 For veterinary students or veterinarians interested in applying for our internship program, there is more information available in the Avenues section of the AAEP website.

-To apply for our internship program, please email the appropriate contact (see below) and include following:
+To apply for our internship program, please email the appropriate contact (see below) and include the following:

-Cover letter outlining future goals and how our internship program will help you achieve that
+Cover letter outlining future goals and how our internship program will help you achieve them

 Three letters of recommendation